canonical/charm-relation-interfaces/README.md

 ## Contributing
 To contribute an interface specification, open a pull request containing a `README.md`, json schemas for both sides of the relation, as well as a `charms.yaml` file consisting of a list of any `providers` and `consumers` known to adhere to the specification.
 See the [grafana-auth](https://github.com/canonical/charm-relation-interfaces/tree/main/interfaces/grafana_auth/v0) interface for examples of what to include and how it should be structured.
 For interface schemas, make sure to include **both the unit and application databag** in your schema, and also make sure to set `additionalProperties` to `true` as we want to be able to keep it extendable.

+To quickly get started, you can copy the `interfaces/__template__` folder to create a basic template.

 ## Interfaces

 | Category      | Interface                                                                    |                               Status                                |